ArnavS11/visual-search-engine/README.md

 app.py is the python flask server used to search the queries.

-Instructions to run:
+## Instructions to run

+1. Clone the repository on your machine.

-1. Install the required packages -
+2. Install the required dependencies -
-    Packages Required(latest versions unless specified otherwise):
+    - Packages Required(latest versions unless specified otherwise):
-    Anaconda
+    - Anaconda
-    Pytorch
+    - Pytorch
-    Elasticsearch and elasticsearch-py (Elastic Search 6.0)
+    - Elasticsearch and elasticsearch-py (Elastic Search 6.0)
-    Scipy
+    - Scipy
-    Numpy
+    - Numpy
-    Flask
+    - Flask

-2. Run app.py
+3. Run the command `python3 app.py`

-3. Submit any .jpg image of a car via the GUI in app.py, for an expected output of the 4 most similiar(relevant) images in the dataset.
+4. Submit any .jpg image of a car via the GUI in app.py, for an expected output of the 4 most similiar(relevant) images in the dataset.